 Marble Mountain Guest Ranch Employment Opportunities

-We are accepting advance applications now, for 2017.
-We anticipate openings for river guides, wranglers, and housekeeping / kitchen help.
+We are accepting advance applications now, for 2018.
+We anticipate seasonal openings for river guides, wranglers, and housekeeping / kitchen help.

 Marble Mountain Ranch is a family owned guest ranch that has it’s roots in the California Gold Rush.
 Originally the ranch was a gold mining claim followed by seasons as a homestead ranch, and other recreational uses during periods of ownership spanned by only four separate families.
 We are entirely off the power grid and produce all our own electricity, domestic water and other municipal services.
 Our employees find fulfillment not only in serving the public in a Western Dude Ranch setting, but by being a part of a uniquely self sufficient micro-community.
 The staff team is linked in a family setting and enjoys a tight sense of camaraderie and “spirit de corps.”
 We maintain a high set of ranch employee standards.
 Job opportunities here are seldom restricted to single-focus tasks, but require the “wearing of multiple hats” as our duties evolve during the course of a day.
 Since we operate in a very remote setting, our job compensation also includes provisions for lodging on the ranch and meals with our guests.
 We seat all of our staff and family with our guests during meals to promote bonding between staff and guests.
 Our prime season runs from early June to late August.